meisl/lambda/README.md

 ---

-Note: "simplify" was put in quotes here because there exist cases where the result does not at all look "simpler" after the fact, as we'll see.
+Note: "simplify" appears in quotes here because there exist cases where the result does not at all look "simpler" after the fact, as we'll see.
+We'll have to rigorously define what is meant by "simpler".
+Particularly, it will not, in general, coincide with "shorter".

 Also note: the process of substitution as described here is over-simplified.
 Care must be taken for special cases, and further conditions must be placed on "every occurence of `y` therein".